utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Assertion deep equality error

-You may encounter the `AssertionError: expected <value> to deeply equal '<value>'`.
+You might encounter the `AssertionError: expected <value> to deeply equal '<value>'` error.
 For example, this would arise with the following code:

 ```js
 pm.expect(1).to.eql("1");